ruslanmv/VRSecretary/engine-plugins/unreal/VRSecretary/README.md

 * Supporting streaming responses (Server-Sent Events / websockets) in DirectOllama.
 * Plugging in a native llama.cpp implementation for LocalLlamaCpp.
 * Adding a separate TTS HTTP call for DirectOllama/LocalLlamaCpp to get audio.
+* Surfacing more TTS parameters to Blueprints (voice selection, speaking rate, etc.).

 Because **all** Unreal gameplay code talks only to `UVRSecretaryComponent`, you can swap or upgrade backends without changing Blueprints.

 ---

-With the plugin configured and your backend running, your loop is:
+With the plugin configured, the gateway running, and the multilingual TTS server online, your loop is:

-> **Player input → VRSecretaryComponent.SendUserText →
+> **Player input → VRSecretaryComponent.SendUserText (with language) →
 > Backend (Gateway / DirectOllama / LocalLlamaCpp stub) →
-> OnAssistantResponse → Update avatar text & voice**
+> OnAssistantResponse → Update avatar text & voice in the chosen language**

-This keeps the VR experience responsive while letting you evolve the AI stack behind the scenes.
-Happy hacking with your VR secretary 🧠🕶️
+That gives you a flexible, multilingual VR secretary that can live in English, Italian, or any other supported language without changing your gameplay logic.